flashsherlock/fMRIdata/7T/odor/readme.md

 ## phy.tcsh
 Generate parameters for physiology correction.

+## prodata.m
+Generate proc files for each subject by running `afni_proc.py` and command files for parallel analysis.

 ## proc_anatomy.tcsh
 Use `@SSwarper` to preprocessing anatomical image, then do recon (resample to 1mm by default) to show data on surface (SUMA).